biocarl/shee/README.md

 ng build --configuration production --output-path docs --deploy-url /
 ```
 This command will build the application with the production configuration and output the build artifacts to the "docs" directory with a deploy URL of "/".

-Using Docker
+# Using Docker

-**VAG.app can also be deployed using Docker and the docker-compose file named "local-setup.yaml".
-To deploy the application using Docker, run the following command:**
+**VAG.app can also be deployed localy using the ntfy api Docker-Image with the docker-compose file named "local-setup.yaml".
+To deploy the application using Docker, run the following command (for dev enviroment only):**
 ```sh
 docker-compose -f local-setup.yaml up
 ```